chisolm/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 I have an addition 5 signs not pictured here but included in the notebook, the accuracy is only 6 out of 10 for 60%.
-This compares poorly to the validation set accuracy of 96.2% and test set accuracy of TODO.
+This compares poorly to the validation set accuracy of 94.9% and test set accuracy of 94.0%.

 There was considerable instability in the labeling of my set of 10 images, even when run with the same model I would frequently see changes between training.
 I was re-running the same model as I was completing the writeup and making clean up changes to the ipython notebook.
 As I ran the same configuration I would note that 1 or 2